selankon/easyrtc-frontend/README.md

 var socketServer = io.listen(webServer, {"log level":1});
 var socketServer = io.listen(httpsServer, {"log level":1});

-2- Add your easyrtc-frontend files to the server for evit to create a new one in /lib/easyrtc_default_options.js
+2- Add your easyrtc-frontend files to the server avoiding create a new one in /lib/easyrtc_default_options.js

 // App Options